akhilkala/coder/README.md

 ### Steps to run locally

 * Clone the repo with `git clone https://github.com/akhilkala/coder.git`
-* Then from the root of the protect run `bash script.sh` (Make sure you have docker installed)
+* Then from the root of the protect run `bash script.sh start` (Make sure you have docker installed)
 * Scrape questions with `cd scraper && python scrape.py`
 * Seed the databse with `node scraper/index.js`
 * Visit `http://localhost:3000/` to get started